IRVINE, Calif. – The Colorado Eagles had to wait an additional week to start their 2021 AHL campaign.

 THIRD PERIOD

 A Callahan Burke penalty at 19:53 of the second period carried over into the third for the Eagles.
 The resulting power play for the Gulls led to Vinni Lattieri possessing the puck on the left wing, firing a puck off on Pateryn and over Jones’ shoulder, hitting the crossbar into the net at 1:48.
 The 2-1 lead lasted for about four minutes of game time before Ryan Wagner pushed into the San Diego zone.
-Driving in with a 1-on-3 disadvantage, Wagner employed an evasive toe drag and wristed a shot past the glove of San Diego goalie Anthony Stolarz to even up the scoresheet again, 2-2, at 6:33 of the third.
+Driving in with a 1-on-3 disadvantage, Wagner deployed an evasive toe drag and wristed a shot past the glove of San Diego goalie Anthony Stolarz to even up the scoresheet again, 2-2, at 6:33 of the third.

 San Diego would answer again just three minutes later.
 An Andrew Agozzino shot from the right wing was initially blocked by Jones, but the puck dropped down into the high crease.
 An eager Lattieri quickly swooped in and jammed it into the net for his second on the night at 9:30 of the final regulation frame.
 Lattieri’s go-ahead goal ended up being the deciding tally, as the Gulls would win by a final score of 3-2.